midonet/midonet/docs/rest-api-specification.md

         <td>URI</td>
         <td/>
         <td/>
-        <td>POST against this URI links two interior ports.
-In the body of the
+        <td>Location of the port link resource.
-         request, ‘peerId’ must be specified to indicate the peer interior port ID.
-Setting ‘peerId’ to null effectively unlinks the ports.</td>
+         A POST against this URI links two interior ports.
+In the body of the request, 'peerId' must be specified to indicate the peer interior port ID.
+A DELETE against this URI removes the link.</td>
     </tr>
     <tr>
         <td>inboundFilterId</td>